 • Decrease overconsumption

-• Use recycled or renewable materials or reused components
+• Use recycled, reused, and renewable materials and components

 • Minimize environmental and social harms in resource extraction